S3 Load Component

 S3 Encryption: Encrypt the data according to a key stored on an S3 bucket.

-Client Side Encryption: Data is encrypted with server-side encryption.
+Client Side Encryption: Data is encrypted with client-side encryption.

 |Master Key||Select||The ID of the server side encryption key you have chosen to use in the 'Encryption' property.|